Horizon Scan of risks in the Asia Pacific Region for 2020 Q1

 The Centre is a collective of leading thinkers and practitioners from across the humanitarian landscape.
 Together, we deliver an equally diverse blend of collaboratively-based education, research and technological innovations for the humanitarian sector and beyond.

-Senior Lecturer, Course Director Graduate Certificate of Humanitarian Leadership Francophone
+Centre Co-Founder, Course Director Graduate Certificate of Humanitarian Leadership

 Stay across the latest humanitarian action, research, events, and education updates from the Centre and our global partners.